realcrane/Bayesian-Differentiable-Physics-for-Cloth-Digitalization/README.md

 The data are available in the .\data\...

+Silhouettes have been uploaded.

-More data will be uploaded soon.
+Meshes will be uploaded soon.

 ## Authors
 Authors
-Deshan Gong, Ningtao Mao and He Wang
+Deshan Gong, Ningtao Mao, and He Wang

 Deshan Gong, scdg@leeds.ac.uk